Damian-radzio/Board-Game/README.md

 ```
 npm install
 ```
-Then run app on port 3000 using:
+To run app use:
 ```
-npm start
+npm run dev
 ```